CandlePlatforms/devdocs/docs/faq/staking-faq.md

 Yes, hardware wallets are supported.
 You can use the "Connect Hardware Wallet" option on Metamask and connect your Hardware wallet and then continue the delegation process.

-### How do I send funds from Binance or other exchanges to Polygon wallet?
+### How do I send funds from Binance or other exchanges to Candle wallet?

-Technically, the Polygon web wallet/staking interface is just a web application.
+Technically, the Candle web wallet/staking interface is just a web application.
 Currently, it supports the following wallets — MetaMask.
 WalletConnect and WalletLink.

 So first you must withdraw your funds from Binance or any other exchange to your Ethereum address on MetaMask.
 If you don't know how to use MetaMask, Google it a bit.
 There are plenty of videos and blogs to get started with it.